FAQ: the British Library repository and the Shared Repository beta service

 The British Library repository is part of a collaborative service which brings together the research outputs of a number of Independent Research Organisations (IROs), i.e. non-Higher Education organisations in receipt of public funding for their research.
 The Shared Research Repository provides a window on the research produced by such organisations through a single point of access and discovery.

-Each pilot partner has its own repository which can be searched separately, but you can also explore the combined content of all partners by clicking on the green ‘Shared Research Repository’ bar at the top of each page.
+Each pilot partner has its own repository which can be searched separately, but you can also explore the combined content of all partners by clicking on the orange ‘Shared Research Repository’ bar at the top of each page.
 When a search is done at this level, results indicate the museum, gallery, archive or library responsible for that research.

 The six IROs are the British Museum, Tate, Royal Botanic Gardens Kew, MOLA (Museum of London Archaeology), National Museums Scotland and the British Library.
 The British Library hosts the shared service and is exploring options for extending the service from 2020 onwards.